KSUSeniorProject-MathLearningMachine/Math-LM-Frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.0.

 ## Contributing
-To add new feature, please branch off of development branch with a new feature branch.
+To add a new feature, please branch off of development branch with a new feature branch.
 The development branch should remain stable.

 All new features will be built into src/lib.
 Each page or major set of features will be a separate module composed of components, services, and additional information needed (constants, interfaces, enumerators, etc.)